yanirs/yanirseroussi.com/content/consult/index.md

 disableShare: true
 ---

+## At a glance

+80+% of AI projects fail.
+90+% of startups fail.
+Let's work together to beat the odds.

+**Top reasons for AI/ML failures:**
+1. Wrong strategy
+2. Poor processes
+3. Missing skills

+**Our path to success:**
+1. Introductory call to assess fit
+2. Initial engagement (2-4 weeks): Data-to-AI roadmap – with optional rapid prototyping
+3. Long-term support (month-to-month): Ongoing partnership to scale your AI/ML capabilities – and grow your business

+**Interested in working together?** [Book a free intro call](/free-intro-call/) or [contact me to discuss](/contact/).

-This is a high-level overview of the sort of problems I help with and how you can engage with me.
+**Need more details?** Keep reading for a high-level overview of the sort of problems I help with and how you can engage with me.
 I also sprinkled testimonials from [my LinkedIn Recommendations section](https://www.linkedin.com/in/yanirseroussi/details/recommendations/) for good measure.

-**Interested in working together?** [Book a free intro call](/free-intro-call/) or [contact me to discuss](/contact/).

 ---